 "So what would drive a person to stay in a room for five years?"
 Earle asked, somewhat rhetorically during a recent joint interview with Roff outside one of the rehearsal studios at BTG’s Lavan Campus on Route 7.

 "He doesn’t view his life as tragic.
-Everyone
+Everyone outside his room does but he doesn’t."

 "I think this play works in two ways," said Roff, who directed the world premiere of "Dutch Masters" last summer, also at BTG’s Unicorn.